Brute Force (video game): Plot

-On the next mission they are tasked to find a traitorous Confed colonel, named Gunther Ghent, who trained with Hawk's recon unit, only to find out he was selling weapons to the Red Hand.
-They then head back down to Caspian to take out a Super Mutant in one last encounter with the Mutants.
+On the next mission they are tasked to find a traitorous Confed colonel named Gunther Ghent who trained with Hawk's recon unit, but is now selling weapons to the Red Hand.
+They then head back to Caspian to take out a Super Mutant in one last encounter with the Mutants.
 They return to Osiris one last time to finally kill Shadoon, who is guarded by millions of Fire Hounds, Seers, and Psionic Artillery.
 They find out that a Commset has crashed on a planet called Singe.
 The Commset is being guarded by Fire Hounds, as well as Red Hand, who are working together to guard the Commset.
 They are then sent to Caspian to find a Synthetic traitor named Ty Mctavish, who is identical to Flint, the team has one last battle with Kingman's associates before heading out.
 They are sent to an asteroid named LB-429 where Mctavish was sending unknown data to an unknown contact on the planet, they investigate and find out the asteroid is infested by a race called the Shrikes.
 They find their leader, a Hunter Lord.
-The Shrikes are now invading Caspian, then later on, the team returns to Estuary one last time after so many missions not on Estuary.
+The Shrikes are now invading Caspian; later on, the team returns to Estuary one last time after so many missions not on Estuary.
 Now occupied by Shrikes, the team is now tasked to find some Alien Technology of unknown origin so the Confed can examine it.
 Then they return to LB-429 where they find the last of the Shrikes, and plan to finally destroy the Asteroid.
 They manage to kill the Hunter Lord and get evacuated, while several Confed jets destroy the asteroid.

-After the end, the team is seen walking into a dazing sunlight on an unknown planet (most likely Estuary), meaning they are finished with their jobs and are free to go.
+After the end credits, the team is seen walking into a dazing sunlight on an unknown planet (most likely Estuary).